wilsonmar/oss-perf/README.md

 <a name="Background">
 ## Background Why</a>
-The approach described here was created in response to the need for the fastest possible way to achieve load testing:
+The approach described here was created in response to the need for the fastest possible way to achieve
+<a href="#PerfTesting">"performance testing"</a>:

 A. **Testing earlier** in the dev. lifecycle through more automatic **generation** of test automation scripts.